 There are only two ways to live your life.
 One as though nothing is a miracle.
 The other as if everything is.
+Albert Einstein

 Hey all!!
 Who’s up for a little ‘almost back to school but not quite’ sandwich love?
 I mean, I know summer is still on here in the west, but now is the time to start looking ahead as the leaves start to turn and the days start to sneak ever so slowly towards being shorter.
 This post is all about the simple sandwich, which to many might seem simple & obvious, but if you look closely, there is just so much to love about a really good sandwich, and I for one can always use a reminder of that.

-I know there are a million great options for lunches out there, and given the choice I will almost always choose a salad or a light simple option instead of something heavy (in truth I often skip lunch too in favor of a heartier breakfast).
+I know there are a million great options for lunches out there, and given the choice I will almost always choose a salad or a light simple option instead of something heavy (in truth I often skip lunch too in favour of a heartier breakfast).
 I do eat bread but not a lot, and to me, a sandwich is only worth eating if it’s killer.
 So what does killer mean to me?
 Let me explain.

-Like anything in my opinion, the best sandwich is the simplest sandwich.
+Like anything, in my opinion, the best sandwich is the simplest sandwich.
 Made with just a few ingredients that are truly great, because anything made with care & goodness always satisfies in more ways than with just physical nourishment.
 This starts with nothing but excellent bread (only the freshest handmade bread will do).
 You can make your own, and if you haven’t yet, I seriously recommend you try this easy no knead bread recipe (it’s almost criminally easy).
-Otherwise, buy a loaf of good crusty sourdough bread from your favorite local bakery – you’ll always be glad you did (and so will they).
+Otherwise, buy a loaf of good crusty sourdough bread from your favourite local bakery – you’ll always be glad you did (and so will they).

 Next, add fresh & vibrant vegetables, in summer there is no shortage here: tomatoes, lettuce, onions, cucumbers, sprouts.
-Next, add a little something to add flavor (aka fat & protein): hummus (there are a few on my recipe page), a favorite pesto, a sharp cheese, or a ripe sliced avocado is the best place start.
+Next, add a little something to add flavour (aka fat & protein): hummus (there are a few on my recipe page), a favorite pesto, a sharp cheese, or a ripe sliced avocado is the best place start.
 Protein is optional, and I still get giddy when I recall the best sandwiches enjoyed in France…..great bread, incredible cheese, ripe juicy tomato, all quality, all incredible.
 That was it.

 On my weekend trip to my parents house last week, this was the sandwich we enjoyed at our picnic, and it’s a classic that will never go out of style.
 Using bread from the amazing bakery across the street, an island grown beefsteak tomato & red onion, as well as freshly picked lettuce from their backyard garden, all I added was a little cheddar cheese and we were done.